 7. Watch Sports

-- Football is back!
-There are three NFL games throughout the day and evening, so everyone can put on their fan gear, tune in on their own TV and watch together.
-(Bonus: Rivals can mute each other as desired.)
+- Nothing like “shaking down the meal” by rooting on your favorite football team!
+As of this writing, there are three NFL games scheduled throughout the day and evening, so everyone can put on their fan gear, tune in on their own TV and watch together.
+(Bonus: Rivals can mute one another as desired, which we are not able to do in real time!)

 8. Go For a Little Friendly Competition